apache/jena-site/content/documentation/txn/txn.md

 ## Autocommit and Transaction continuation

-If there is a transaction already started for the thread, the `Txn.exec` will be performed as part of the transaction and that transaction is not terminated.
-If there is not transaction already started, a transaction is wrapped around the `Txn.exec` action.
+If there is a transaction already started for the thread, the `Txn.execute...` will be performed as part of the transaction and that transaction is not terminated.
+If there is not transaction already started, a transaction is wrapped around the `Txn.execute...` action.

     Dataset datsset = ...
     // Main transaction.